dhminch/MinchList/README.md

 ## Whitepapers

-*Resilient Military Systems and the Advanced Cyber Threat* by Defense Science Board - Report on cyber vulnerabilities in US military systems, referenced frequently for it's threat tier system.
-It's from 2013, but still relevant.
-[OSD DSB](https://dsb.cto.mil/reports/2010s/ResilientMilitarySystemsCyberThreat.pdf).
+Exploit of Hacking Team and Cayman Bank and Trust by Phineas Fisher - Write up of how a hacker exploited a exploit development firm and a bank.
+I'm not endorsing what he/she did, but the write ups are very good and show technical detail of how real hacking works.
+[Hacking Team](https://www.exploit-db.com/papers/41915), [Cayman Bank and Trust](https://pastebin.com/raw/8rXhtqgr).

 *APT1* by FireEye/Mandiant - Original report calling out a specific Chinese military organization as a persistent threat actor.
 [FireEye](https://www.fireeye.com/content/dam/fireeye-www/services/pdfs/mandiant-apt1-report.pdf).

 *DBIR* by Verizon - Annual report on the state of how criminals/APTs are getting in and what their goals are.
 [Verizon](http://www.verizonenterprise.com/verizon-insights-lab/dbir/).

+*Resilient Military Systems and the Advanced Cyber Threat* by Defense Science Board - Report on cyber vulnerabilities in US military systems, referenced frequently for it's threat tier system.
+It's from 2013, but still relevant.
+[OSD DSB](https://dsb.cto.mil/reports/2010s/ResilientMilitarySystemsCyberThreat.pdf).

 ## Websites